smazzin/elevateheating/content/air-conditioning.md

 ### Air Conditioning Repair Services

 Even the best air conditioning systems need repairs from time to time.
-If your Bethany or Hillsboro air conditioner isn’t working properly, call us right away.
+If your Hillsboro air conditioner isn’t working properly, call us right away.
 We’ll diagnose the problem and make the necessary repairs to get your system back up and running.

 ### Air Conditioning Maintenance

-Take care of your Bethany or Hillsboro air conditioning on a regular basis, and it will take care of you during the hot summer months.
+Take care of your Hillsboro air conditioning on a regular basis, and it will take care of you during the hot summer months.
 Regular air conditioning maintenance is the best way to keep your air conditioner running smoothly.
 We’ll inspect your system and make sure it’s working properly.
 By properly maintaining your air conditioning system, you can avoid costly repairs and extend the life of your system.

 ### Ducltess Mini Split Installation